anirudhgray/go-bookstore/README.md

 ### 13. Reviews:
 Users can only review a book that they have bought (ie, which is in their library).
 Reviews have a comment, and a rating (which is used to calc avg rating for the book, and for generating recommendations).
 ### 14. Logging with Retention (Rotating Log)
 Currently logging to a local rotating logfile.
 Logs are persisted on prod by mounting a docker volume for them (app_logs).
+To access (will copy logs to ./logs dir on host system):
+`docker cp <SERVER_CONTAINER_ID>:/app_logs ./logs`
 ### 15. Reverse Proxy on prod using nginx.
+### 16. Security
+I am protecting against attacks like SQLI, and dependency graph revealed no major vulnerabilities with known exploits.
 # Recommendation Engine
 > **Note**: If you're trying this out with a new user, note that you will not get any recommendations.
 Review a few books, and then you'll be able to get recommendations — this is because of the "cold start" issue in my implementation (explained below).